Csral/JumpShift-A-16-Bit-Quest/README.md

 To test: Load Graphics as a directory for running.

+* When gravity changes the player doesn't animate but dashes to the nearest (place where the player gets enough time to react) safety point thus eliminating need of animations.

 To add (Csral):
 1) Gravity mechanics ( World dirn changes )
 2) Player Abilities ( Jump, Abilities (2).
 Dash ability )